The advantages of company restructuring

 Offering an employee share scheme is a great way to restructure for the benefit of a business and its employees.
 This is also an excellent method to increase employee loyalty and help increase employee retention.

-Restructuring to become more tax-efficient
+Company restructuring to become more tax-efficient

 One of the key reasons to consider business restructuring is the tax-efficient benefits that could come with it.
 Reorganising the structure of a business can create tax advantages by creating a more tax-efficient corporate structure.